hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

 - Printers
     - Dot Matrix Printer
         - not very clear comparatively
+        - uses continous stationery
         - slow to print
             - if busy, will cause queues of people waiting to print
         - less risk of this running out of paper
         - will have 'noise' in print (bad)
         - cheaper to run
             - ink ribbon is cheaper than catridges or toners

+        - advantages
+            - can use carbon copy paper (requires less filling of the sheet feeder)
+            - could use continuous stationary
+                - which would require less human interction
+                - doesnt run out of paper very quckly
+            - ink ribbon lasts longer and is cheap
+            - when ink runs out, print gets fainter, but is still legible

+        - disadvnatages
+            - striking of heads cause a lot of noise
+                - distracting in office envrionments
+            - quality of output is not very good
+                - 240dpi, but inkjet does 1200dpi
+            - slow output
+            - to buy a dot matrix printer is very expensive
+            - has a more limited character set

     - Inkjet Printer
         - high quality tickets